 Thoros of Myr wields a flaming sword in melees and battles, but it's just a trick.
 He buys a cheap sword beforehand and douses it in flammable wildfire to intimidate his opponents and spook their horses.
-Its said to also ruin the sword afterwards.
+It's said to also ruin the sword in the process.

 Stannis Baratheon acquires a flaming sword he calls Lightbringer.
 Upon closer inspection it's a magical trick.
 The flames shed light, but not heat.
-The flames of the "real" Lightbringer would burn.
+The flames of the legendary Lightbringer would burn.

 In Good Omens, Aziraphale, Angel of the Eastern Gate, has one.
 He ends up giving it to Adam and Eve to help them survive after they are cast out of the garden of Eden.
 God's reaction goes as thus: